FoxelSA/yafdb/README.md

 ## Implemented algorithms

-Vanilla haar cascades: by using a gnomonic projection window from the eqr image, the default face detection model can be applied to the undistorted image.
+* Vanilla haar cascades: by using a gnomonic projection window from the eqr image, the default face detection model can be applied to the undistorted image.

-Trained haar cascades (todo): the goal is to try to bypass the linear reprojection step by training a model against variations of faces when subjected to eqr projection.
+* Trained haar cascades (todo): the goal is to try to bypass the linear reprojection step by training a model against variations of faces when subjected to eqr projection.
 This could work for the main area (near the equatorial line) but probably not for the poles.
 It's possible to compute eqr projection centered at the poles to achieve detection in 3 passes (north, center, south).

-Trained latent svm (todo): by following same approach as above, but using a different classifier based on a trained non-linear svm model.
+* Trained latent svm (todo): by following same approach as above, but using a different classifier based on a trained non-linear svm model.
 This should improve detection accuracy directly within eqr compared to haar cascades.

 ## Compilation

-`make clean`

-`make`
+	make clean
+	make

-## Usage
+## Usage: object detection

-`yafdb-detect -a algo input-panorama.tiff output-objects.txt`

 Detects objects within input panorama (eqr).
 Detected objects are written to a text file (see format below).

+	yafdb-detect -a algo input-panorama.tiff output-objects.txt
-`-a algo`: algorithm to use for object detection (`haar`)

-`--reprojection-window-size=640x480`: window size for reprojection task
+	-a algo: algorithm to use for object detection ("haar") --reprojection-window-size=640x480: window size for reprojection task

-`--reprojection-dx=45`: horizontal angle increment for reprojection task

-`--reprojection-dy=45`: vertical angle increment for reprojection task
+	--reprojection-dx=45: horizontal angle increment for reprojection task --reprojection-dy=45: vertical angle increment for reprojection task

-`yafdb-blur -a algo input-panorama.tiff input-objects.txt output-panorama.tiff`
+## Usage: object blurring

 Blurs detected objects and write modified panorama as output.

+	yafdb-blur -a algo input-panorama.tiff input-objects.txt output-panorama.tiff

-`-a algo`: algorithm to use for object detection (`default`)
+	-a algo: algorithm to use for object detection ("default")

-`yafdb-test input-panorama.tiff reference-mask.tiff detected-objects.txt`
+## Usage: performance validation

 Compute the detection error rate by comparing optimal area given in reference bitmap mask (black=none, white=object) to the detected area given in input text file.

+	yafdb-test input-panorama.tiff reference-mask.tiff detected-objects.txt

 =